XeeD/sso_client/README.md

 -   `login_path` - omniauth entry point, that redirects user to the provider for sign-on
 -   `logout_path` - this will logout the user in the application as well as at the provider and redirect back
 -   `current_user` - SingleSignOnClient::User instance
--   `user_decorator` - module that, if supplied, will be mixed-in into the User class (see test/dummy for example)

 Authentication provider
 -----------------------